FrancescoPesce/SE4HPC_project_part1/README.md

 Repository for the first part of the second project of SE4HPC by Miotti Michele and Francesco Pesce.

 ## Contents
-The file test/test_matrix_multiplication.cpp contains our tests for the matrix multiplication function.
+-The file `test/test_matrix_multiplication.cpp` contains our tests for the matrix multiplication function.
 It also contains a list of the errors we found, a brief description of the tests and their reason for being introduced.
+-We made minor changed to the rest of the repository to be able to use the file `src/matrix_mult.cpp` in the tests.